Looking for things to do in Las Vegas with kids? We've got you covered with our list of 18 fun, family-friendly activities:

 Finding great kid-friendly places to eat in Las Vegas is as simple as finding the best option for your group.
 Many buffets offer no or low-cost meals for children, and everyone can sample different dishes until bellies are full.
-Another fun place to get your grub on is the always popular Rainforest Café, situated right on the Strip.
+Another fun place to get your grub on is the Rainforest Café, a popular kid friendly restaurant situated right on the Strip.
 At The Park, between New York-New York and Park MGM, there is the world-famous roadside burger joint Shake Shack for burgers, dogs and fries.
 And for sweet treats and coffee drinks, hit the screaming pink pop-up, Hello Kitty Café.
 Trust us, you can’t miss it.

 You’ve hit the family adventure goldmine with the Springs Preserve.
 Located a few miles off-Strip, kids will fall in love with the 180-acres of botanical gardens, walking trails, wildlife habitats, museums and much more.
 Home to the largest collection of Mojave Desert cacti and plants, a variety of wetland bird species, and desert creatures, a seasonal butterfly pavilion, and rotating exhibits, you’ll get a look into the vibrant history of how Las Vegas came to be the phenomenal city it is today.